-C/O Berlin is a charitable foundation that has presented, since 2000, a cultural program with an international standing.
-The exhibition venue for photography and visual media shows works by renowned artists, promotes emerging talent and accompanies children, youths and adults on their journeys of discovery through our visual culture.
+C/O Berlin is a charitable foundation that presents a cultural program with an international standing.
+The exhibition venue for photography and visual media shows works by renowned artists, promotes emerging talents and accompanies children, teenagers and adults on their journeys of discovery through our visual culture.

-Each year C/O Berlin shows as many as twenty solo and group exhibitions of internationally distinguished photographers such as Annie Leibovitz, Martin Parr, Nan Goldin, Anton Corbijn, Peter Lindbergh, Sebastião Salgado, and Stephen Shore.
-Artist talks, lectures and guided tours intensify and expand on selected exhibition content and artistic approaches of the exhibitions, which have been curated and compiled in collaboration with museums, art collections, archives, and galleries worldwide.
-In 2006, C/O Berlin launched an international competition to support young contemporary photographers and art critics.
-The winner will be awarded a solo exhibition and a publication.
+Each year C/O Berlin shows as many as twelve solo and group exhibitions of internationally distinguished photographers such as Annie Leibovitz, Martin Parr, Nan Goldin, Anton Corbijn, Peter Lindbergh or Irving Penn.
+Talks, lectures, panels, performances, screenings and guided tours intensify and expand on selected exhibition content and artistic approaches, which have been curated and compiled in collaboration with reknown museums, collections and art institutions worldwide.

-With its education programs Junior, Teens, Perspectives, and Adults, C/O Berlin is covering the important aspect of visual pedagogy.
+Education supplements the program at C/O Berlin by covering the important aspect of visual pedagogy.
+With the formats Junior, Teens and Adults, C/O Berlin offers a chance to get to know photography, film and design on a professional level and to playfully implement one‘s own ideas.
 In workshops lasting several days the participants get to know photography, film and design on a professional level, gain specialized knowledge, enhance their perception and discover their own creative potential.

 In 2014, C/O Berlin moved to the Amerika Haus, built in 1956/57 on the occasion of the Interbau International Building Exhibition and according to plans by architect Bruno Grimmek.
 Until 2006, the light and elegant building served as the cultural and information centre of the United States of America in Berlin—including a cinema, a library and exhibition spaces.
 In 2015, C/O Berlin was awarded the Berlin BDA Prize (Bund Deutscher Architekten) for its sensitive refurbishment and revitalization of the Amerika Haus.